 Prudential International Assurance plc is a leading insurer in the offshore bond market while also providing risk insurance for its UK policyholders.
-PIA sells to both UK and non-UK nationals.
-Its focus in 2017 has been on the sale of multi-asset solutions to UK nationals resident in the UK and selected countries in continental Europe and the Crown Dependencies.
+Its focus in 2018 has been on the sale of multi-asset solutions to UK nationals resident in the UK and selected countries in continental Europe and the Crown Dependencies.

 PIA current markets outside of the UK include France, Spain, Malta, Cyprus, Gibraltar and the Crown Dependences (Isle of Man, Jersey and Guernsey).
-The Company also receives top up premiums for existing policies in other countries where it previously had operations (e.g. Belgium, Greece).
+The Company also receives top up premiums for existing policies in other countries where it previously had operations (including for example Belgium, Germany, Austria & South America).